cockroachdb/docs/v20.1/performance.md

 toc_not_nested: true
 ---

 CockroachDB delivers predictable throughput and latency at all scales on commodity hardware.
-This page provides an overview of the performance profiles you can expect, based on Cockroach Lab's extensive testing using industry-standard benchmarks like TPC-C and Sysbench.
+This page provides an overview of the performance profiles you can expect, based on Cockroach Labs' extensive testing using industry-standard benchmarks like TPC-C and Sysbench.

 For instructions to reproduce the TPC-C results listed here, see [Performance Benchmarking with TPC-C](performance-benchmarking-with-tpc-c-100k-warehouses.html).
 If you fail to achieve similar results, there is likely a problem in either the hardware, workload, or test design.
 Instructions to reproduce Sysbench and KV results are coming soon.